exakat/exakat/docs/Development.rst

 * OutWithRank : follow an outgoing link to the given rank

 * OutWithoutLastRank : Docs for OutWithoutLastRank

+* PreviousCalls : Find all calls to the current methods.

 * PreviousSibling : Docs for PreviousSibling